Overview of Tracking Sources (Advertising Channels)

 Email

-By default, this is an offline source, which means the tracking number won't be dynamically showing on your website-- but rather, it's a phone number that you can place in your emails.
+By default, this is an offline source, which means the tracking number won't be dynamically displayed on your website; instead, it's a phone number you can place in your emails.

-If you want a tracking number that dynamically displays on your website when someone clicks through from your email links, then you should edit the email source to be an onsite source and program the source based on how the click-through URLs are programmed in your email client. (for example-- we recommend using something like utm_medium=email in the Landing URL field).
-You can typically control the tagging for your email links within your email client.)
+To display a tracking number dynamically on your website when someone clicks a link in your email, set the email source to an onsite source and configure it to match how your email client formats click-through URLs.
+For example, we recommend using a parameter such as utm_medium=email in the Landing URL field.
+You can typically manage the tagging for your email links directly within your email client.

 Facebook